IgnisDa/ryot/docs/content/importing.md

   you might have to manually import some data from your previous provider.
 - You can see description of the importing steps by going to `<your instance url>/backend/graphql`, and then searching for `ImportFailStep` enum in search bar.
+- I recommend turning on debug logging for the duration of the import using the `RUST_LOG=ryot=debug` environment variable.
+This will help you help you see import progress.

 ## Goodreads